NERDDISCO/luminave/README.md

 * Only works in a browser that supports ES6 modules & WebUSB (>= Chrome 61)
-* In order to use WebUSB (even on localhost), you need an HTTPS server
+* In order to use WebUSB (even on localhost), you need an [HTTPS server](#https-server)

 # Software

+You need the following software in order to use VisionLord:

 ## Browser